 SECTION 7.
 A two-thirds majority vote of all members of the Board of trustees shall be required to accept new and revised standards as presented by the Standards Committee.

 SECTION 8.
-A majority of the votes taken on specific questions by the Board of Trustees will be done so via mail or by recordable electronic balloting; all members of the Board of Trustees thereby represented in the decision.
+A majority of the votes taken on specific questions by the Board of Trustees will be done so via mail or by recordable electronic balloting or at the annual meeting of the Board of Trustees.
+All members of the Board of Trustees thereby represented in the decision.
 In the event of a scheduled meeting of the Board of Trustees, a majority of all the duly qualified Trustees shall constitute a quorum.
 Any Trustee not able to attend such a meeting may appoint, by written proxy, another NASG member to act on his behalf, provided that member is not also a member of the Board of Trustees.
 Such proxy shall be valid only if written or recordable electronic notification is delivered to the President at, or prior to, the applicable meeting.
 A valid proxy shall be counted in the verification of a quorum and for voting purposes only in those subject areas as delineated in writing by the absent member.
 His vote will not be valid, however, for subjects listed in Section 6 and Section 7 of this article.
+(Amended ??/2014, Amended 08/2018)

 SECTION 9.
 In the event of a vacancy in any of the offices outlined in SECTION 1 of this article, the Board of Trustees shall select, by a majority vote, a successor who shall hold office for the balance of the term of the person replaced.
 If a vacancy is incurred in the office of President, the Executive Vice-President shall temporarily assume the duties of President until such time as the Board of Trustees can fill the position for the remainder of the previously elected term.

-SECTION I. There shall be one convention annually, hosted by a recognized S Gauge club or organization.
+SECTION I. There shall be one convention annually, hosted by a recognized S Gauge club organization or qualified individual(s) as defined in the By-Laws.
 Bids by prospective host organizations shall be submitted to the Board of Trustees at least one year prior to the convention date.
+(Amended 08/2018)

 SECTION 2.
-There shall be one business meeting annually, to be held at the annual convention.
-The purposes of this meeting shall be as follows:
+There shall be one business meeting annually, to be held at the annual convention and chaired by the President.
+The purposes of this meeting shall be as follows (Amended 08/2018):

 SECTION 3.
-The Board of Trustees shall meet jointly in closed session at the time of the annual convention, and at other times during the year when it is deemed necessary.
+The Board of Trustees shall meet jointly in closed session at the time of the annual convention and chaired by the President, and at other times during the year when it is deemed necessary.
+(Amended 08/2018)

 SECTION 4.
 The Executive Council shall meet at times during the year when it is deemed necessary.

 SECTION 5.
-Parliamentary law as set forth in "Robert's Rules of Order" shall govern all meetings of the NASG.
+Parliamentary law as set forth in "Robert's Rules of Order" shall govern all meetings including those held via email or telephone, proceedings and the business of the NASG.
+(Amended 08/2018)

 SECTION 1.
-All Regular, Contributing and Honorary members of the NASG in good standing shall be entitled to vote.
-(Adopted 07/86)
+All Regular, Contributing, Honorary, Manufacturer and Dealer members of the NASG in good standing shall be entitled to vote.
+(Adopted 07/1986, Amended 08/2018)

 SECTION 2.
 On all matters to be voted upon, whether in person or by mail, a simple majority of the votes cast will suffice the question, unless noticed specifically in this Constitution.